jenniferlu123/shopping-cart/README.md

 ## Tax rate set up

-Open the file named ".env" and update the tax rate to the one that is appropriate for your state (this is the tax rate that will be used to calculate taxes owed by customers during checkout process):
+Open the file named ".env" and update the tax rate to the one that is appropriate for your state or country (this is the tax rate that will be used to calculate total taxes owed by customers during the checkout process):

-    tax_rate = EXAMPLE # enter a decimal number with no quotation marks
+    tax_rate = EXAMPLE # enter tax rate as a number with decimals format

 ## Email template set up

-If you are interested in using this program's email capabilities to send out receipts to customers, please update the SendGrid API key (obtained using your SendGrid account) and your email address in the ".env" file:
+If you are interested in using this program's email capabilities to send out receipts to customers, please update the Sendgrid API key (obtained using your Sendgrid account) and your email address in the ".env" file:

     SENDGRID_API_KEY= "EXAMPLE"
     MY_EMAIL_ADDRESS= "EXAMPLE"